owncloud/core/README.md

 ## Support
 Learn about the different ways you can get support for ownCloud: https://owncloud.org/support/

+Make a PR from a fork to see what happens for CI ( issue 37966 )

 ## Get in touch
 * :clipboard: [Forum](https://central.owncloud.org)
 * :envelope: [Mailing list](https://mailman.owncloud.org/mailman/listinfo)